skx/yal/PRIMITIVES.md

   * Is the given thing a hash?
 * `inc`
   * Increment the given variable.
+* `intersection`
+  * Return those elements in common in the specified pair of lists.
 * `last`
   * Return the last element of the specified list.
 * `length`